Why Does the Human Brain Take So Long to Reach Maturity?

 The prefrontal cortex, responsible for complex cognitive tasks like decision-making, impulse control, and planning, is the last part of the brain to fully mature.
 This region continues to develop into the mid-20s, shaping an individual’s ability to manage emotions, assess risks, and think strategically.

-• Social and Emotional Maturity: Emotional regulation and social cognition improve as the brain’s connectivity increases, leading to more stable relationships and better coping mechanisms.
+Emotional regulation and social cognition improve as the brain’s connectivity increases, leading to more stable relationships and better coping mechanisms.
+Engaging in social activities and maintaining supportive friendships can enhance these skills, contributing to overall well-being.

 Why the Prefrontal Cortex Takes So Long to Develop